Azure-Samples/iot-edge-opc-plc/README.md

                              the optional password for the PEM or PFX or the installed application certificate
       --tb, --addtrustedcertbase64=VALUE
-                             adds the certificate to the applications trusted cert store passed in as base64 string (comma separated values)
+                             adds the certificate to the application's trusted cert store passed in as base64 string (comma separated values)
       --tf, --addtrustedcertfile=VALUE
-                             adds the certificate file(s) to the applications trusted cert store passed in as base64 string ( multiple filenames supported)
+                             adds the certificate file(s) to the application's trusted cert store passed in as base64 string ( multiple filenames supported)
       --ib, --addissuercertbase64=VALUE
-                             adds the specified issuer certificate to the applications trusted issuer cert store passed in as base64 string (comma separated values)
+                             adds the specified issuer certificate to the application's trusted issuer cert store passed
-      --if, --addissuercertfile=VALUE
+                               in as base64 string (comma separated values) --if, --addissuercertfile=VALUE
-                             adds the specified issuer certificate file(s) to the applications trusted issuer cert store ( multiple filenames supported)
+                             adds the specified issuer certificate file(s) to the application's trusted issuer cert store ( multiple filenames supported)
       --rb, --updatecrlbase64=VALUE
                              update the CRL passed in as base64 string to the